bombaybrew/brew_iOS/content/docs/01_getting_started.md

 ---
-title: "Chapter 1: Before you get started"
+title: "Getting Started"
-date: 2019-03-26
+date: 2020-02-08
-draft: false
-weightage: 1
 ---

-# Chapter 1
+# Getting Started

-## Before you get started
+---

+## What do i need to build an iOS app?

 A quick introduction about tools you need to start with your iOS app development :
 1. Xcode